 The live test will get harder as you continue to get questions correct.
-As a result all candidates find the test extremely challenging regardless of how well they do.
-Although our approach encourages a wide range of applicants, our standards for entry remain very high and require applicants to show doctoral level standards.
+As a result all candidates find the test extremely challenging regardless of how well they do and all candidates are likely to get questions wrong.
+Although our approach encourages a wide range of applicants, our standards for entry remain very high and require applicants to demonstrate doctoral level standards.

 How the shortlisting works